Lina Jamil Karam: Career

-During her work overseas (2020-2022), Dr. Karam initiated in 2021 the first ENPMED (Engineering PreMed) program incorporating a Premed track in all engineering majors.
+During her work overseas (2020–2022), Dr. Karam initiated in 2021 the first ENPMED (Engineering PreMed) program incorporating a Premed track in all engineering majors.
 She also led renewable energy initiatives with a consortium of industry partners, USAID Trade and Investment Facilitation (USAID-TIF)], and the United Nations Development Programme (UNDP) to help advance the Renewable Energy/Solar Industry Sector in Lebanon.
 She established iLEAP (industry-focused Lebanese Education & Academia Partnership) in collaboration with LebNET, a non-profit US organization focused on education and mentoring, and comprising a network of technology experts, Fortune 500 managers and executives, venture capitalists and investors, startup founders and entrepreneurs, academics, consultants and small business owner in North America.
 As one of the lead PIs, she secured a collaborative multi-million grant from the United States Department of State to help boost employment opportunities in the MENA region in collaboration with the American University of Beirut (lead institution) and the Georgia Institute of Technology.
-As part of this collaboration, she initiated the award-winning VIP+ program, adapting the Georgia Tech’s Vertically Integrated Projects (VIP) model by integrating an explicit entrepreneurial component into VIP, and served as VIP+ program director; the established VIP+ program was granted three awards in 2022 by the International VIP Consortium, including the Innovation in Program Enhancement Award, the Innovation in Partnership Building Award, and First-Place Winner of the 2022 VIP Consortium Innovation Competition.
+As part of this collaboration, she initiated the award-winning VIP+ program, adapting the Georgia Tech's Vertically Integrated Projects (VIP) model by integrating an explicit entrepreneurial component into VIP, and served as VIP+ program director; the established VIP+ program was granted three awards in 2022 by the International VIP Consortium, including the Innovation in Program Enhancement Award, the Innovation in Partnership Building Award, and First-Place Winner of the 2022 VIP Consortium Innovation Competition.
 The VIP Consortium consists of 44 institutions in 13 countries, with 25 institutions in the US.

 Dr. Karam has over 250 technical publications and is an inventor on 8 issued US patents.
 From 2019 to 2021, she served as Editor-in-Chief of the IEEE Journal of Selected Topics in Signal Processing.
 She is a member of the National Academy of Inventors, ASU Chapter.
-She served on the IEEE Publication Services and Products Board (PSPB) Strategic Planning Committee, the IEEE Joint TAB/PSPB Product and Services Committee, IEEE Educational Activities Board Faculty Resources Committee, the IEEE Signal Processing Society’s (SPS) Board of Governors, the IEEE Circuits and Systems’ Fellow Evaluation Committee, the IEEE SPS Conference Board, Publications Board, and Award Board, as well as on technical committees and on editorial boards of several high-impact journals.
-She served as General Co-Chair of IEEE ICME 2019, General Chair for IEEE ICIP 2016, Technical Program Chair for IEEE ICIP 2009, and General Chair for the 2011 IEEE DSP/SPE Workshops.
+She served on the IEEE Publication Services and Products Board (PSPB) Strategic Planning Committee, IEEE Joint TAB/PSPB Product and Services Committee, IEEE Educational Activities Board Faculty Resources Committee, IEEE Industry Engagement Committee, IEEE Signal Processing Society's (SPS) Executive Committee, IEEE SPS Board of Governors, IEEE Circuits and Systems’ Fellow Evaluation Committee, IEEE SPS Conference Board, Publications Board, Award Board, and Membership Board (as its Chair) as well as on technical committees and on editorial boards of several high-impact journals.
+She served as General Co-chair of IEEE ICME 2019, General Chair for IEEE ICIP 2016, Technical Program Chair for IEEE ICIP 2009, and General Chair for the 2011 IEEE DSP/SPE Workshops.
 She co-founded the international QoMEX conference.
-She served as a member of the IEEE Signal Processing Society's (SPS) Image, Video & Multidimensional Signal Processing Technical Committee, IEEE SPS Multimedia Technical Committee, and the IEEE Circuits and Systems Society’s DSP Technical Committee.
+She served as a member of the IEEE Signal Processing Society's (SPS) Image, Video & Multidimensional Signal Processing Technical Committee, IEEE SPS Multimedia Technical Committee, and the IEEE Circuits and Systems Society's DSP Technical Committee.